Motion topics

 Factors and parameters

-The major factor involved in the equations for calculating the frequency of a pendulum is the length of the rod or wire, provided the initial angle or amplitude of the swing is small.
-The mass or weight of the bob is not a factor in the frequency of the simple pendulum, but the acceleration of gravity is in the equation.
+The major factor involved in the equations for calculating the frequency of a simple pendulum is the length of the rod or wire, provided the initial angle or amplitude of the swing is small.
+The mass or weight of the bob is not a factor in the frequency of the simple pendulum, but the acceleration due to gravity is a factor.

 Knowing the length of the pendulum, you can determine its frequency.
 Or, if you want a specific frequency, you can determine the necessary length.